What kind of relationship do we have?

 Do you like your partner’s morals & beliefs?

 Are your personalities compatible?

-Do you have alike plans for the future life (i.e. children, family and professional goals)?
+Do you have alike plans for your future life (i.e. children, family, and professional goals)?

 Are you comfortable with his/her income?